-The recently formed Program Center in Systems Immunology at BRI seeks to recruit outstanding applicants for a new faculty position.
+The recently formed Program Center in Systems Immunology at Benaroya Research Institute (BRI) in Seattle, WA seeks to recruit outstanding applicants for a new faculty position.
 The appointment will be at the assistant or associate level, commensurate with experience, training, and achievement.

 BRI is an international leader in autoimmune disease research translating discoveries to real life applications.
-BRI is one of the few research institutes in the world devoted to finding causes and cures for immune system diseases that include type 1 diabetes, multiple sclerosis, rheumatoid arthritis, inflammatory bowel disease, allergies and asthma.
-BRI maintains an extensive biorepository with samples dating back decades in multiple disease categories, as well as a biorepository of people without autoimmune diseases for comparison purposes.
+BRI is one of the few research institutes in the world devoted to finding causes and cures for immune system diseases.
+BRI maintains an extensive biorepository with samples dating back decades in multiple disease categories, as well as a biorepository of healthy subjects for comparison purposes.

-Qualified candidates should send inquiries, or an application package comprising their curriculum vitae, a letter explaining their motivation, research interests and qualifications, and names of three references to SIRecruit@benaroyaresearch.org.
+Qualified candidates should send inquiries, or an application package comprising their curriculum vitae, a letter explaining their motivation, research interests and qualifications, together with names of three references to Careers@benaroyaresearch.org.